 Exercise and Joint Pain

-Perhaps the biggest myth surrounding arthritis is that you should not exercise because it will cause more damage.
-Of course those who suffer from a form of arthritis will welcome this myth because physical activity—the wrong physical activity—can be quite painful.
+Perhaps the biggest myth surrounding joint pain is that you should not exercise because it will cause more damage.
+Of course those who suffer from a form of joint pain will welcome this myth because physical activity—the wrong physical activity—can be quite painful.
 But the fact is that exercise isn’t just something you should think about when you’re experience joint pain, it is something you should be doing.

 This is an instance where what “makes sense” is actually false.
 Don’t just take my word for it; the folks at Harvard Medical School say that exercise is the secret to joint pain relief.
 Why?
 Exercise strengthens muscles equally so you can stop favoring certain muscles over the other.
 When you avoid exercise you are doing more harm than good because you are allowing your muscles to weaken which compounds joint pain.

 Exercising today to keep your joints healthy and flexible will allow you to maintain more independence in later years.
-Remember, exercise is also a great way to help you beat arthritis by avoiding weight gain and maintaining overall good health.
+Remember, exercise is also a great way to help you beat joint pain by avoiding weight gain and maintaining overall good health.

 If you’re experiencing joint pain and you’re skeptical about exercising, commit these rules to memory and put them to use ASAP!